 In 2006, Andrew began his teaching career in the UNC & NC State Joint Department of Biomedical Engineering where he rose to the rank of Associate Professor of Practice.
 Andrew embodied the NC State University values of Think and Do by providing his students with a unique immersion into clinical settings and industry regulations while identifying problems and creating meaningful solutions.
 His course included a process of innovation, professional speakers and mentors, and an entrepreneurial family culture.
 Several of his students' work went beyond pedagogy and became start-ups, including Novocor Medical Systems, 410 Medical, and MEDIC.

-Andrew is an industrial designer at heart, having long embraced the Design Thinking principles in his teaching practice.
+Andrew is an industrial designer at heart, having long embraced the Design Thinking principles in his teaching practice with focus on human-centered design.
 What started off as an 8 year old boy drawing cars, to dressing sets in Silvercup Studios, to contributing to the Biodesign book, evolves today at Trig.
 And to those rising seniors studying Biomedical Engineering at NC State, Andrew promises to come visit and see the latest team presentations.